rara-social/rara-protocol/README.md

 For faster runs of your tests and scripts, consider skipping ts-node's type checking by setting the environment variable `TS_NODE_TRANSPILE_ONLY` to `1` in hardhat's environment.
 For more details see [the documentation](https://hardhat.org/guides/typescript.html#performance-optimizations).

-## Local Development
+# Local Development

 ### Start a local chain

-1. Open a new terminal and run: `npx run chain`
+1. Open a new terminal and run: `yarn chain`

 ### Setup Metamask for local development